-- A trainer must ensure a daily logbook is maintained of all on-site staff together with any person visiting the site, including any suppliers, contractors, veterinarians, and farriers for the purpose of ensuring there is traceability of those persons. - 5.2 The daily logbook shall record name, full contact details, time in and time out of the site.
+- A trainer must ensure a daily logbook is maintained of all on-site staff together with any person visiting the site, including any suppliers, contractors, veterinarians, and farriers for the purpose of ensuring there is traceability of those persons. - 5.2 The daily logbook shall record name, full contact details, time in and time out of the site, and a health declaration.